-Job Opportunities: Youth care worker-Spanish/English bilingual, early childhood bilingual assessor, Foreign language teacher, family support assistant.
+Job Opportunities: Youth care worker bilingual in Spanish/English, early childhood bilingual assessor, foreign language teacher or family support assistant.
 Average salary: \$30,333.

-Human-resources specialist: By 2020, Latinos are expected to compose 19 percent of the U.S. labor force, according to the U.S. Department of Labor.
-To help with multicultural recruitment needs, more companies are hiring bilingual recruiters and human-resources professionals to help find qualified candidates and assist them with their employment transitions.
+Human resources specialist: By 2020, Latinos are expected to compose 19 percent of the U.S. labor force, according to the U.S. Department of Labor.
+To help with multicultural recruitment needs, more companies are hiring bilingual recruiters and human resources professionals to help find qualified candidates and assist them with their employment transitions.
 Median annual pay: \$52,690.

-Social worker: Social workers often deal with sensitive situations, including substance abuse, mental illness and child-care negligence.
+Social worker: Social workers often deal with sensitive situations, including substance abuse, mental illness and child care negligence.
 Therefore, the fewer language barriers there are between the workers and their clients, the smoother and more effective the interactions will be.
 Median annual pay: \$42,480.

-Median annual pay figures from the Bureau of Labor Statistics; pay figures cover all workers in the occupation (not just bilingual).
+Median annual pay figures from the U.S. Bureau of Labor Statistics; pay figures cover all workers in the occupation (not just bilingual).